ISO Page Yields

 What is page yield?

 Page yield is the total number of pages that can be printed with a print cartridge.
 Until now, printer manufacturers have used a variety of methodologies to measure cartridge yields, making it challenging for you to accurately compare brands.
 That's why Lexmark, along with other printer manufacturers worked in conjunction with the ISO to create new standards for measuring page yield.
-On December 13, 2006, the ISO approved the new standard for inkjet (ISO)/IEC 24711) and color toner (ISO/IEC 19798) printer cartridge page yield measurements.
+On December 13, 2006, the ISO approved the new standard for inkjet (ISO)/IEC 24711) and colour toner (ISO/IEC 19798) printer cartridge page yield measurements.
 These new standards compliment the ISO/IEC 19752 yield standard for monochrome toner cartridges published in June 2004.

 ISO Yield vs. Actual Yield